Whoaa512/starred/README.md

 - [mitre/hipcheck](https://github.com/mitre/hipcheck) - Automatically assess and score software repositories for supply chain risk.
 - [ferrilab/bitvec](https://github.com/ferrilab/bitvec) - A crate for managing memory bit by bit
 - [BurntSushi/jiff](https://github.com/BurntSushi/jiff) - A datetime library for Rust that encourages you to jump into the pit of success.
-- [aws/aws-secretsmanager-agent](https://github.com/aws/aws-secretsmanager-agent) - The AWS Secrets Manager Agent is a local HTTP service that you can install and use in your compute environments to read secrets from Secrets Manager and cache them in memory.
+- [aws/aws-workload-credentials-provider](https://github.com/aws/aws-workload-credentials-provider) - The AWS Workload Credentials Provider (formerly the AWS Secrets Manager Agent) is a client-side solution that helps you standardize how you consume credentials from AWS services across your compute en
 - [maelstrom-software/maelstrom](https://github.com/maelstrom-software/maelstrom) - Maelstrom is a fast Rust, Go, and Python test runner that runs every test in its own container.
 Tests are either run locally or distributed to a clustered job runner.
 - [web-infra-dev/rspack](https://github.com/web-infra-dev/rspack) - Fast Rust-based bundler for the web with a modernized webpack API 🦀
 - [cloudflare/pingora](https://github.com/cloudflare/pingora) - A library for building fast, reliable and evolvable network services.